 Rightfully recognized as one of the best places to travel in 2023, the Canadian Rockies are a destination you won’t regret exploring.
 Check out the beauty of Banff National Park in Alberta, and cross into British Columbia to discover Yoho National Park.
 Finally, end your journey by heli-hiking the rugged Bugaboos.

 The Best of Banff and Yoho National Parks

-Heli-Hiking through Canada’s Bugaboo Provincial Park
+Heli-Hiking Through Canada’s Bugaboo Provincial Park

-Fly deep into the jagged Bugaboos Range to spend three days on wilderness trails amid some of the continent’s most dramatic alpine terrain, on a heli-hiking trip you will never forget.
-Heli-hiking is an exhilarating experience that begins on a helicopter flight that sweeps you over some of the most stunning mountain scenery in the world.
-You’ll be dropped off in high alpine meadows, far from any other hikers or sign of civilization, to trek through the wilderness.
+Fly deep into the jagged Bugaboos Range to spend three days on wilderness trails amid some of the continent’s most dramatic alpine terrain on a heli-hiking trip you’ll never forget.
+This exhilarating experience begins with a helicopter flight, sweeping you over some of the world’s most stunning mountain scenery.
+Then, you’re dropped off in a high alpine meadow, far from other hikers or signs of civilization.
+From here, you begin your trek through the wilderness.

 Why Fly (and Hike) the Bugaboos With Nat Hab?

 Sound daunting?
 Not to worry!
 We make what may seem like an activity only suited for extreme adventurers and alpine athletes accessible to Nat Hab travelers by offering guided hikes of varying lengths and ability levels.

 By traveling with two Expedition Leaders, we can divide the group to offer both easy nature walks and more challenging hikes to rewarding vistas.
 You’ll also get double the attention and information as you travel with two expert naturalist guides.
 These smaller groups give every traveler the chance to be immersed in the dazzling scenery of Bugaboo Provincial Park.
 Keep your eyes peeled for wildlife like marmots, ground squirrels, pikas, mountain goats, golden eagles, moose and grizzly bears.